rania-benaissa/Game-Theory-App2/README.md

 # Exemple

-Let's consider the case of a non-zero sum game, where both players have three strategies.
-To which we match the payoffs table and corresponding results.
+Let's consider the case of a non zero-sum game, where both players have three strategies, to which we match the payoffs table and results below.

 ![interface](/README_images/table.jpg)

-Now let's move on to the case of a zero sum game, where both players have three strategies.
+Now let's move on to the case of a zero-sum game, where both players have three strategies.

 ![interface2](/README_images/table2.jpg)